ngwenlu/pet_benefits_covid_data_science/README.md

    - `anxiety` (higher score = more anxiety)

 ## Key Findings
 Based on the cluster analysis, Cluster 0 showed the greatest mental health benefit from pet ownership during the COVID-19 pandemic.
-The demographic profile and specific mental health benefits for this cluster are visualized in the images below.
+The demographic profile and specific mental health benefits for this cluster are elaborated below.

 __Stability in Pet Ownership:__